preethac/Software-related-Slack-Chats-with-Disentangled-Conversations/README.md

 Numerous public Slack chat channels (https://slack.com/) have recently become available that are focused on specific software engineering-related discussion topics, e.g., Python Development (https://pyslackers.com/web/slack).
 We call the channels in which participants are asking and answering questions, Slack Q&A channels.
 The channels are advertised on the Web and allow anyone to join, with a joining process only requiring the participant to create a username (any unique string) and a password.
 Once joined, on these channels, participants can ask or answer any question, as long as it pertains to the main topic (e.g., programming in Python).

 #### Data Collection Process:
-For our research, we collect data in the form of whole conversations from several technology communities that are focused on getting help and learning about software-related topics, specifically on using the following technologies: python, clojure, and elm.
+For our research, we collect data in the form of whole conversations from several technology communities that are focused on getting help and learning about software-related topics, specifically on using the following technologies: python, clojure, elm, and racket.
 To gather and store the conversations from each of the targeted Slack Q&A channels, we asked for permission from the channel administrators by sending them a direct message via the Slack platform stating who we are and our purpose (i.e., software engineering research).
 Those administrators who agreed then granted us a special Slack token, which we use to collect the daily channel activity.

 ## Data Format